 Water drains out of the cockpit through two aft cockpit drains located at the far aft cockpit floor on both the port and starboard sides.
 Each side drains overboard through the side of the hull independently.
 None of this water is drained into the bilge.
-The ball valves are located behind the aft seating.
-Refer to page 12 for operation of
+The ball vales are located inside the hull sides and can be accessed through the bilge hatch.
+Refer to page 13 for operation of the ball valve associated with this system.